jackfrost68/Spotify_Analysis/README.md

 <ins>*Introduction:*</ins>

 Last week Spotify sent out its yearly Spotify Wrapped feature.
 I noticed most of my songs were under 3 minutes.
 So using data from [Kaggle](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download), I built a classification tree model to analyze genre selection and sought out to analyze the average duration of songs over the last five years using Excel.
 Just like a decision tree, a classification tree model maps the binary decisions that lead to a specific class or category.
-I chose this machine learning model because it can take input that is both numerical and categorical formats e.g. tempo, loudness of a song, and makes a prediction for a categorical variable e.g. genre.
+I chose this machine learning model because it can take in both numerical and categorical data input e.g. tempo, title, loudness of a song, and make a prediction for a categorical variable e.g. genre.

 <ins>*Managing the dataset:*</ins>